Watch Road to the Olympic Games: World Cup ski cross | CBC Sports

 Watch Road to the Olympic Games: World Cup ski cross

 Watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.
-On this week's edition of the program, watch action from the ski cross World Cup stop from Idre Fjall, Sweden
+On this week's edition of the program, watch action from the ski cross World Cup stop in Idre Fjall, Sweden.

 Program begins Saturday at 3 p.m.
 ET